intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ### Isolation configuration

 To give idea why and how to isolate tasks please take a first at simplified graph showing CPU architecture.
 In this example there is a *n* core physical CPU with *HyperThreading* enabled.
 Each core has two execution threads.
-In Linux system each execution thread is reported as logical CPU and without knowing the CPU topology user cannot easily guess which logical CPUs are execution threads in the same core.
+In the Linux system each execution thread is reported as logical CPU and without knowing the CPU topology user cannot easily guess which logical CPUs are execution threads in the same core.

 ![Cache topology](../../docs/cpu_topo.png)